-Your design begins when we meet at the site.
-Observations occur and not just visually.
-Sounds, scent, emotive responses…We walk over your land, get to know each other and talk.
-I learn about your family – how you will use the garden, your plans, expectations and dreams.
+Your design begins when we meet on site.
+This initial visit will be charged at our usual hourly rate.
+From this initial visit, observations are made and information is gathered, as we walk over your property and get to know you.
+We learn about your family’s needs – how you will use your garden, your plans, expectations and dreams.

 that outlines the process and fee structure.
+Should you choose

 that we believe will suit you best.
 The teams we work with on a regular

 We derive lots of satisfaction from seeing `our’ gardens grow and suggest you contact us at least once a year to meet on site where we can advise and recommend ways to continually improve your garden – to take it to the next level as it matures and develops.